Arklatex politics January 6, 2021

 Weather Alert

 ...The Flood Warning continues for the following bayou in Louisiana...
 Bodcau Bayou At Bayou Bodcau Lake affecting Webster and Bossier Parishes.
 PRECAUTIONARY/PREPAREDNESS ACTIONS...
 Do not drive cars through flooded areas.
 Caution is urged when walking near riverbanks.
 Turn around, don't drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 A Flood Warning means that flooding is imminent or occurring.
 All interested parties should take necessary precautions immediately.
 For more hydrologic information, copy and paste the following website address into your favorite web browser URL bar: water.weather.gov/ahps2/index.php?wfo=shv ...The Flood Warning remains in effect...
-The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 9:00 AM CST Wednesday the pool stage was 173.4 feet. * Flood pool stage is 172 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum pool stage in the 24 hours ending at 9:00 AM CST Wednesday was 173.4 feet. * Forecast...The lake is expected to rise to 179.4 feet Monday morning.
-Additional rises are possible thereafter. * Impact...Bankfull conditions to develop and continue on Bayou Bodcau below the lake and Red Chute Bayou through the end of January. &&
+The Flood Warning continues for the Bodcau Bayou At Bayou Bodcau Lake. * Until further notice. * At 9:00 AM CST Thursday the pool stage was 174.5 feet. * Flood pool stage is 172 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum lake stage in the 24 hours ending at 9:00 AM CST Thursday was 174.5 feet. * Forecast...The lake is expected to rise to 183.0 feet Friday, January 15.
+Additional rises are possible thereafter. * Impacts...Expect bankfull conditions to develop and continue on Bayou Bodcau below the lake and on Red Chute Bayou through the at least the end of January. &&

 Weather Alert